-There will be a minor visual impact to the local landscape following the vegetation management.
-However, proposed works will be restricted to tree and shrub removal of self-seeded trees in proximity to a busy junction in order to improve traffic road safety.
-The works will be carried out over 10 days on a rolling programme.
+There will be a minor visual impact to the local landscape following the clear fell of the Slochd Plantation.
+However, the plantation is wholly located within the trunk road boundary with limited opportunity for trees to suitably establish and likely to deteriorate further as a result.
 The works will not require removal of ancient woodland or trees of a mature character or with a Tree Preservation Order, therefore, the works will not create a negative change to the local landscape.
-Though works are not expected to result in significant visual impacts on the CNP, consultation with the CNP Authority was undertaken and the CNP had no specific comments on the proposed work.
+Though works are not expected to result in significant visual impacts on the CNP, consultation with the CNP Authority was undertaken (on 06/11/2023).
+The CNP responded that The Park Authority has no formal role in approval of the works and has no specific comments on the proposals for tree clearance as it is related to the maintenance of visibility splays at junctions or critical sections of road.